The most secure way to store JWTs

 });

-In essence, the service worker "steals" the JWT token from /login and injects the JWT token whenever it is needed to access a particular resource.
+Essentially, the service worker “captures” the JWT token from /login and injects it whenever access to a specific resource is required.

-The tradeoff of this method is that whenever the user quits or closes the browser, the JWT token is lost, causing the user to have to go through the authentication flow again.
-This may be an advantage in the case of websites that require high levels of security, such as banks and stock trading sites.
+The downside of this approach is that when the user quits or closes the browser, the JWT token is lost, requiring the user to go through the authentication process again.
+This can be beneficial for websites that demand high security, such as banks and stock trading platforms.

 The service worker code above is part of a working demo that demonstrates the login flow.
-With this, you should be able to set up your secure authentication flow for your personal or professional work.
+With this, you should be able to establish a secure authentication flow for your personal or professional projects.